What is Assisted Living?

 - General Services – Three meals a day, medication monitoring, housekeeping, laundry, social & recreational activities, transportation, personal assistance if/when needed, and 24-hour emergency care.
 Often bundled, these services can add up over time.

 It’s also helpful to keep in mind that assisted living communities are “private pay,” more commonly referred to as “out-of-pocket.”
-Medicare and Medicaid rarely covers the costs of assisted living, which can range anywhere between $2,000 and $7,000 a month.
-The price often depends on the cost of living of the city and state in which you live.
-However, based off that price range, that’s an average price of around $4,000 a month, which breaks down to $133 per day and $48,000 per year.
-In addition to the myth that Medicare and Medicaid will cover the cost of assisted living, Social Security payments will likely only be able to cover a small amount of these monthly costs.
+Because assisted living is considered non-medical, Medicare and Medicaid will not cover the cost, and Social Security payments will likely only be able to cover a small amount of these monthly fees.

 Many assisted living communities also require a community move-in fee.
-Whether you choose to pay this fee up front or prorated on a monthly basis, it can run upwards of $1,000 – $5,000.
-Oftentimes a portion of this community move-in fee can be tax-deductible as a medical expense, so make sure to bring this up to your accountant or tax professional come tax season.
+Whether you choose to pay this fee upfront or prorated on a monthly basis, it can run upwards of $1,000 – $5,000.
+Oftentimes a portion of this community move-in fee can be tax-deductible, so make sure to bring this up to your accountant or tax professional come tax season.
 Depending on the facility, you may have the option of selecting a bundled package based on your specific needs.
-Other communities simply offer a flat monthly fee for all residents to pay the same amount for shared services.
+Other communities offer a flat monthly fee, which is considered all-inclusive, and residents pay the same amount each month, based on their required level of care.

-A majority of assisted living residents pay out-of-pocket with either personal savings, from long-term care health insurance, or with help from their adult children.
-Another option is by researching if the state you live in offers home and community-based waivers for low-income residents.
+The majority of assisted living residents pay out-of-pocket with either personal savings, from long-term care insurance, a pension plan, or with help from their adult children or other family members.

 Assisted Living vs Nursing Homes